missionpinball/mpf-docs/tutorial/3_get_flipping.rst

 --------------------------------------------------------

-If you have a physical pinball machine (or at least a something on your workbench) which is hooked up to a FAST, P-ROC, P3-ROC, or OPP controller, then you need to add the hardware information to your config file so MPF knows which platform interface to use and how to talk to your hardware.
+If you have a physical pinball machine (or at least a something on your workbench) which is hooked up to a FAST, P-ROC, P3-ROC, OPP, or Stern SPIKE controller, then you need to add the hardware information to your config file so MPF knows which platform interface to use and how to talk to your hardware.
 To configure MPF to use a hardware pinball controller, you need to add a ``hardware:`` section to your config file,